jeff-yc-wong/jeff-yc-wong.github.io/essays/semantic_ui.md

 <h2>Slowly getting better</h2>
 <p>
-Although learning Semantic UI was challenging at first, after some practicing by completing the Island Snow and Your choice WOD, I am slowly becoming better at creating a website and hopefully I will continue getting better, and I am glad that this was the framework thay we chose to learn because I think that the simple syntax that it offers really helped to make the learning experience easier and more enjoyable.
+Although learning Semantic UI was challenging at first, after some practicing by completing the Island Snow and Your choice WOD, I am slowly becoming better at creating a website and hopefully I will continue getting better, and I am glad that this was the framework that we chose to learn because I think that the simple syntax that it offers really helped to make the learning experience easier and more enjoyable.
 </p>

+<h2> Update (As of 12/18/29) </h2>
+After finishing ICS 314, I feel that I now have a solid foundation on the usage of the Semantic Ui framework and now hope to start exploring other web UI framework such as TwitterBootstrap.